 From humble beginnings in Nutbush, Tennessee, to her transformation into the global Queen of Rock ‘n’ Roll, Tina Turner didn’t just break the rules, she rewrote them.
 This new stage musical, presented in association with Tina Turner herself, reveals the untold story of a woman who dared to defy the bounds of her age, gender and race.

-Review of Tina the Musical
+Review of Tina the musical…

 In fact, that pretty much sums up Tina.
 It both looks and sounds spectacular all the way through.
-You don’t have to be a fan of the lady – and who isn’t? – to appreciate the songs and the very human story being told.
+You don’t have to be a fan of the lady – and who isn’t? – to appreciate the songs and the very human story being told in this musical.
 As the curtain finally fell on the standing ovation, there was a buzz in the atmosphere that I rarely feel.
 The conversations were loud and words such as ‘amazing’, splendid’, ‘fantastic’ etc were coming all around me.
 And listening to the conversations as we reluctantly filed out of the theatre, the main thing I heard was how unbelievably great Adrienne’s performance had been – sentiments I am really happy to agree with wholeheartedly.

 My final bit of advice.
-If you only see one musical this year then, firstly you need to go out more and secondly get yourself to the Aldwych and, experience a show that will blow you away.
+If you only see one musical this year then, firstly you need to go out more and secondly get yourself to the Aldwych and, experience a musical that will blow you away.